 The Bajaj Pulsar N250 packs quite some nifty features.
-Apart from all-around LED illumination, you also get a USB charging port and an analogue-digital console.
-The analogue pod houses the tachometer, whereas the LCD screen packs the speedometer, trip meter, fuel level readout, gear position indicator, and time.
+Apart from all-around LED illumination, you also get a USB charging port and a semi-digital console.
+The analogue pod houses the tachometer, whereas the LCD screen packs the speedometer, tripmeter, fuel level and efficiency readout, gear position indicator, clock, among others.

 Pulsar N250 Engine:

-The Pulsar N250 is powered by a 249.07cc air- and oil-cooled motor with a claimed output of 24.5PS and 21.5Nm.
-It’s mated to a 5-speed gearbox and is equipped with a slipper clutch too.
+The Pulsar N250 is powered by a 249.07cc air and oil-cooled motor with a claimed output of 24.5PS and 21.5Nm, mated to a 5-speed gearbox and equipped with a slip-and-assist clutch too.